yegor256/blog/_drafts/_refactoring.md

 [_Growing Object-Oriented Software, Guided by Tests_](http://amzn.to/1PBpoDT)
 by Steve Freeman and Nat Pryce.
-Both books are pretty much focused on this very problem: what to do when you don't know what to do, testing wise.
+Both books are pretty much focused on this very problem: what to do when you don't know what to do, testing-wise.

 ## Remove Multiple Returns

 I [wrote earlier]({% pst 2015/aug/2015-08-18-multiple-return-statements-in-oop %})
-that the presence of multiple `return` statements in a single method is not what object-oriented programming must encourage.
+that the presence of multiple `return` statements in a single method is not something object-oriented programming should encourage.
 Instead, a method must always have a single exit point, just like those functions in functional programming.

-Look at this method from [`o.s.b.c.p.b.Binder`](https://github.com/spring-projects/spring-boot/blob/v2.0.0.RELEASE/spring-boot-project/spring-boot/src/main/java/org/springframework/boot/context/properties/bind/Binder.java) class from Spring Boot (there are many similar examples there, I picked this one randomly):
+Look at this method from the [`o.s.b.c.p.b.Binder`](https://github.com/spring-projects/spring-boot/blob/v2.0.0.RELEASE/spring-boot-project/spring-boot/src/main/java/org/springframework/boot/context/properties/bind/Binder.java) class from Spring Boot (there are many similar examples there, I picked this one randomly):

 {% figure /images/2018/04/maven-listing.jpg 600 %}

 There are five `return` statements in such a small method.
-For an object-oriented code it's too much.
-It's OK for a procedural code, which I also write sometimes.
+For object-oriented code that's too much.
+It's OK for procedural code, which I also write sometimes.
 For example, [this Groovy script]() of ours has five `return` keywords too: